igvteam/igv-reports/README.md

 variants file, must be indexed.
 Indexes for all supported formats can be created with pysam or samtools

-####Examples
+#### Examples

-Example 1:  Note: to run first replace <PATH to hg38.fa> with the path to a fasta for human assembly hg38
+Example:  Note: to run first replace <PATH to hg38.fa> with the path to a fasta for human assembly hg38

 ```bash